Aziz-Ayadi/Regression_Project/README.md

 # Regression_Project
-It's a pure R project that implements an application for multiple regression types with their interpretations.
+It's a pure R project that implements an application for multiple regression types with their interpretations and a simple report that explains the usecases of every technique in real life.